reactioncommerce/reaction-docs/public-docs/contributing-to-reaction.md

 The team reviews code quality rules including:

-- **PR template:** If the PR doesn't follow the our template, reject and point the author of the PR to this doc.
+- **PR template:** If the PR doesn't follow our template, reject and point the author of the PR to this doc.
   - **Issue description:** Use this information as the starting point for your review.
 If something is not clear, reject the PR and ask for clarity by requesting changes.
 While the original issue may have useful information, the PR should contain the most up to date representation of the issue.
   - **Solution:** Use this information to help determine a path to test this PR.
 Research any included packages or techniques that may have been used that you're not familiar with.
 Ask questions if you're confused.
   - **Breaking changes:** Test by applying this patch to an existing install of Reaction with existing users, orders, carts, etc. Specifically, test any parts of the app where the breaking change is involved and any data set that is involved in a migration.